timucinylmz/UX-PFB/README.md

 ## Explanation

 This web app is developed by me for Blockspace Race testnet's bonus task which is organised by Celestia.
+You can reach the app via your browser which has address http://128.140.9.56/

 Description: